 On the 22nd of November we find the Feast of one of the most famous and popular Saints in the history of the Church the glorious virgin and martyr of Rome: Saint Cecilia.
+She is the favorite saint of many great saints and is one of those special saints honored in the Canon of Holy Mass.

 Dom Prosper Gueranger, O.S.B.